 My book design business is at GeniusBookServices.com

 And my books can be found on Amazon and elsewhere.

 And then there was paint.

 Around 2010, I became the primary caretaker for a family member.
-I learned first hand what caretaker burnout was, and the only way to decompress from it was to go to the local "paint your own mug" store, blow $100, and paint on a big tile.
+I learned first hand what caretaker burnout was, and the only way to decompress from it was to go to the local “paint your own mug” store, blow $100, and paint on a big tile.
 I did that four times a year for five years.
 Then I realized that I could get a canvas and paint for a fraction of the cost, and paint any time I wanted.
-Since the winter of 2015, I've painted at least 80 paintings (many of which are displayed here).
-I try to do one painting a week, sometimes two, but often it's just a couple of paintings a month.
-I paint for myself, and in my humble opinion, I'm starting to get good.
-At least, the painting looks like what's inside my head, finally.
+Since the winter of 2015, I’ve painted at least 130 paintings (many of which are displayed here).
+I try to do one painting a week, sometimes two, but often it’s just a couple of paintings a month.